vmware-archive/isv-portal/docs/concourse.md

 concourse server.
 [Tile Generator](tile-generator.md) contains a sample pipeline that you can clone for your own tile.

-We have provided a docker image to help you automate your tile creation tasks via concourse.
+We have provided a [docker image](https://hub.docker.com/r/cfplatformeng/tile-generator/) to help you automate your tile creation tasks via concourse.
 To make use of this image, you will want to do he following:

-1. Declare a resource source repository (for example, git) for your tile in your pipeline.yml file:
+1. Declare a concourse resource for the tile source in your pipeline.yml file:

   ```yml
   - name: tile-source